nwjs/node/doc/api/n-api.md

 provided.
 This callback will be invoked on the main thread when the thread-safe function is about to be destroyed.
-It receives the context and the finalize data given during construction, and provides an opportunity for cleaning up after the threads e.g. by calling `uv_thread_join()`. **It is important that, aside from the main loop thread, there be no threads left using the thread-safe function after the finalize callback completes.**
+It receives the context and the finalize data given during construction, and provides an opportunity for cleaning up after the threads e.g. by calling `uv_thread_join()`. **Aside from the main loop thread, no threads should be using the thread-safe function after the finalize callback completes.**

 The `context` given during the call to `napi_create_threadsafe_function()` can be retrieved from any thread with a call to